 The core team operates from Liverpool (University of Liverpool and Alder Hey Children’s NHS Foundation Trust), Sheffield (University of Sheffield) and Bristol (University Hospitals Bristol and Weston NHS Foundation Trust).

-Our major focus is to deliver excellence in care and ensure that the research we do is always directed towards answering the priority questions our patients and their families have.
+Our major focus is to deliver excellent care and ensure that the research we do is always directed towards answering the priority questions our children, young people, and their families have.

 The UK’s EATC4Children aims to be a world class experimental medicine centre in all that it does to transform outcomes for the children and young people affected by childhood arthritis and related MSK conditions.
 To achieve this, we work in partnership with children and young people to:

 - Deliver impactful research based on, developed, and informed by patient need.

 - Identify tools that enables patient stratification (being able to divide patients into distinct groups based on the presence or absence of particular disease characteristics) and treatments for patients.

 - Educate the next generation of translational scientists and doctors (clinicians, healthcare professionals, clinicians and scientists) and the wider society about experimental medicine